apache/commons-daemon/src/samples/README.txt

 It uses Apache Commons Collections: https://commons.apache.org/collections/
-To use it you need at least commons-collections-1.0 Check in build.xml that the property commons-collections.jar correspond to thei location of your commons-collections.jar file.
+To use it you need at least commons-collections-1.0 Check in build.xml that the property commons-collections.jar correspond to the location of your commons-collections.jar file.

 You have to create a file named startfile that uses a property format: